Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 ### Learning outcome

-* Be able to build a Docker image
-* Be able to run image in docker container
-* Be able to run image in docker container in detached mode (background)
+* Be able to create a docker network so several containers can communicate via the network

 ### MySQL Image in a Docker Container

+1\)
-1\) You can clone this repo as your starting point [springboot-docker-demo](https://github.com/Tine-m/spring-docker-demo) or use a similar repo of your own.
+In You can clone this repo as your starting point [springboot-docker-demo](https://github.com/Tine-m/spring-docker-demo) or use a similar repo of your own.

  The Spring Boot project architecture: